 Resume bullets fail when they describe duties (“responsible for…”) instead of outcomes.
-These prompts force the action-impact-evidence structure every recruiter scans for.
+These 15 prompts force the action-impact-evidence structure recruiters scan for.
+Quantified bullets matter: eye-tracking studies show recruiters give a resume roughly a 6-second first pass, and bullets that open with a number draw notably more attention than bullets that open with text.

 Who this is for

-Engineers / PMs / designers refreshing a resume for a target role, career switchers, new grads turning internships into full-time pitches, anyone whose resume is stuck on “responsible for”.
+Engineers, PMs, and designers refreshing a resume for a target role; career switchers; new grads turning internships into full-time pitches; anyone whose resume is stuck on “responsible for”.

 When not to use these prompts

-Don’t use these for academic CVs (publications-first), federal / government resumes (which have their own format), or one-page resumes where you only need to tighten 2-3 lines.
-Also avoid using AI to fabricate numbers — keep all metrics defensible.
+Skip them for academic CVs (publications-first), federal or government resumes (which follow their own format), and one-page resumes where you only need to tighten two or three lines.
+Never use AI to fabricate numbers — every metric has to survive an interview probe.

 Prompt anatomy / structure formula